leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 until no more remain.

 Here is another useful trick.
 Instead of using ``sorry``, you can use an underscore ``_`` as a placeholder.
-Recall that this tells Lean that the argument is implicit, and should be filled in automatically.
-If Lean tries to do so and fails, it returns with an error message "don't know how to synthesize placeholder."
-This is followed by the type of the term it is expecting, and all the objects and hypothesis available in the context.
+Recall this tells Lean that the argument is implicit, and should be filled in automatically.
+If Lean tries to do so and fails, it returns with an error message "don't know how to synthesize placeholder," followed by the type of the term it is expecting, and all the objects and hypothesis available in the context.
 In other words, for each unresolved placeholder, Lean reports the subgoal that needs to be filled at that point.
 You can